Jobs

 Qualifications

-• Experience supporting racial, health, mobility, and/or environmental equity and justice programs or policy outcomes
+• Experience supporting racial, health, mobility, and/or environmental equity and justice programs and outcomes. (preferred)

 Job Details

-This position is full-time non-exempt and remote-hybrid eligible.
+This position is full-time exempt and remote-hybrid eligible.
 Generally, work can be done off-site, provided there is no loss to team collaboration, the needs of the organization, and the essential functions of the position.
-However, residence in Washington state and the ability to come into the office one day a week is required.
-During event season (April-September), this position requires regular prep work at the office in Magnuson Park and presence at events in the greater Puget Sound region.
-Typical weekly hours for this position are 40 hours.
-In event season this includes regular evening and weekend work.
+However, residence in Washington state and the ability to come into the office one to three days a month are required.
+Some weekend and evening work may be required.
+Typical weekly hours for this position are Monday-Friday 9-5.

 Cascade offers a robust benefits package, which includes: